-After tension with mayor, Seattle council member proposes $12 million more for homeless shelters
+After tension with mayor, Seattle City Council member proposes $12 million more for homeless shelters

 Lewis, the head of the City Council’s select committee on homelessness, has aggressively pushed to expand the city’s options for homeless people by whatever means available, sponsoring a capital gains tax to fund supportive housing for chronically homeless people last year and spearheading a private capital campaign to try to double the number of tiny houses in the city this year.

 That tax likely will come up for discussion again in the next few months now that the state is poised to pass its own capital gains tax.
-The money it generates along with a similarly focused county sales tax could be critical to getting people out of hotels and temporary shelters set up during the COVID pandemic.
+The money it generates along with a similarly focused county sales tax could be critical to getting people out of hotels and temporary shelters set up during the COVID-19 pandemic.
 Without that housing, it’s unclear where many of these hundreds of people the city and county are putting up will go.